dotdevco/laravel-shippo/readme.md

 This is a companion project to the following tutorial: [Easily handle shipping in Laravel with Shippo](#)

-It's a standard Laravel application with the minimum setup to demonstrate the following:
+It's a standard Laravel application with the minimum setup to demonstrate the following [Shippo](https://goshippo.com) features:

 * Validating a shipping address
 * Getting a list of shipping rates